A Nested Iterative Algorithm for Zero-Sum Linear-Quadratic Stochastic Differential Games in an Infinite Horizon: The Main Results

-Proof of (b.) $\Rightarrow$ (a.): This direction follows directly from Remark 4.1.5 in \cite{Dragan2013book}.
+(b) $\Rightarrow$ (a): This conclusion follows directly from Remark 4.1.5 in \cite{Dragan2013book}.
 For a detailed argument, see Theorem 4.1.7 and Remark 4.1.5 in the same reference.
-Furthermore, if the system $(A, C_1, \dots, C_r)$ is \textit{mean-square stable}, then $\operatorname{Spec}\mathcal{L}^* \subset \mathbb{C}^{-}$; this is a consequence of Theorem 3.2.2. and Theorem 2.7.7 in \cite{Dragan2013book}. \end{proof}
+Furthermore, if the system $(A, C_1, \dotsb, C_r)$ is \textit{mean-square stable}, then $\operatorname{Spec}\mathcal{L}^* \subset \mathbb{C}^{-}$.
+This is a consequence of Theorem 3.2.2. and Theorem 2.7.7 in \cite{Dragan2013book}. \end{proof}